pingcap/docs/performance-tuning-practices.md

 #### TiDB Dashboard

-From the flame chart of TiDB CPU usage, you can see that `CompileExecutePreparedStmt` and `Optimize` have no significant CPU consumption.
+From The flame chart of the TiDB CPU usage, you can see that `CompileExecutePreparedStmt` and `Optimize` have no significant CPU consumption.
 25% of the CPU is consumed by the `Prepare` command, which contains parsing-related functions of Prepare such as `PlanBuilder` and `parseSQL`.

 PreparseStmt cpu = 25% cpu time = 12.75s